-Available Webinar topics
+Available online wellbeing course topics

 Improve your sleep

-This is a six week live online webinar designed to help you achieve a deeper more restful sleep.
+This is a six week ive online wellbeing course designed to help you achieve a deeper more restful sleep.
 Whether you struggle to get to sleep or stay asleep, or if you sleep but don’t feel rested in the morning, this group can help.
 Develop an understanding of longer term sleep problems and learn techniques that will help you cultivate a healthy sleep pattern whilst reducing reliance on medication.
 Using skills based on current research into sleep and insomnia management we hope to help you develop a healthier sleep pattern which can improve physical, mental and emotional well-being.

 Managing Low Mood and Mild Depression

-This is a 4 week live online webinar course that will provide you with the skills to live a more fulfilled and valued life as you reconnect to what’s most important to you.
+This is a 4 week live online wellbeing course that will provide you with the skills to live a more fulfilled and valued life as you reconnect to what’s most important to you.
 Learn tools from the latest evidenced therapies such as cognitive behavioural therapy, mindfulness-based CBT and acceptance and commitment therapy.
 Learn to break self-defeating habits and create more meaningful life for yourself.

 Learning to relax and manage anxiety